CellMigrationLab/I2K_2024/README.md

 ### Hands-On Task:
 In this demo we will create tracking settings to track objects in multiple movies and analyse the tracking results using CellTracksColab.

-If you want to test the tools during the workshop please:
+### If you want to test the tools during the workshop please do these before the workshop:

 **1. Download these datasets:**